tmalsburg/tango-plus-theme/README.md

 Principle 1: Use colors sparingly.
 Give the user subtle hints and avoid disrupting the reading process.
-For example, coloring LaTeX macros interspersed in text with red would disrupt reading by attracting too much attention.
+For example, coloring LaTeX macros interspersed in text in red would distract from the text.

 Principle 2: Use colors as semantic annotation: the meaning of a color should be self-explanatory and consistent across buffers and languages.
 For example, red background is for errors (flyspell) and stuff that was (ediff) or is going to be deleted (search & replace in evil).
 Green background is for matches (isearch) or inserted material (ediff).
-Selections are marked with yellow background, think text marker.
+Selections are marked in yellow background – think text marker.
 All neutral types of highlights use a light grey for the background (sentence-highlight-mode, hl-line-mode, show-paren-match).
 Foreground colors: Blue is used for keywords